opensearch-project/documentation-website/_dashboards/management/S3-data-source.md

 To manage your data source, follow these steps:

 1. On the **Manage data sources** tab, choose a date source from the list.
-2. On the data source's page, you can manage the data source, choose a use case, and configure access controls.
+2. On the page for the data source, you can manage the data source, choose a use case, and configure access controls.
 3. (Optional) Explore the Amazon S3 use cases, including querying your data and optimizing query performance.
 Refer to the [**Next steps**](#next-steps) section to learn more about each use case.

 ## Limitations